With the Cricut Maker, you need the Rotary Blade and the purple cutting mat. The setting is: Fabric - Cotton

 Fold the fabric with the wrong side facing each other, place the paper template on it, pin.

-Cut the fabric out with ⅜” seam allowance, except the side of the face mask: 1″ for the outer layer, ½” for the inner layer.
+Cut the fabric out with ⅜” seam allowance (you can use ¼" seam allowance), except the side of the face mask: 1″ for the outer layer (1.5" if you are using t-shirt yarn as the head tie), ½” for the inner layer.

 Trace the sewing lines with the tracing paper and tracing wheel.